 How Big is a YouTube Thumbnail?

 Of course, it’s not solely about the size.
 There are numerous elements that go into creating that optimal thumbnail such that you can use to promote your YouTube channel, your business, your cause, you name it.
-In this article, beyond just the dimensions, we will also look at a few of the key components you should be aware of when it comes to developing a killer YouTube thumbnail.
+In this article, we will touch not only the perfect YouTube thumbnail size, but we will go beyond just the dimensions.
+We will also look at a few of the key components you should be aware of when it comes to developing a killer YouTube thumbnail.

 YouTube indicates that the maximum file size that you can upload as far as thumbnail images is 2MB.
-If you do try and use anything larger than this, the file will be rejected.
+If you do try and use anything larger than this for your video thumbnail, the file will be rejected.
+So ensure you have the correct image file size by sticking below 2MG.

 Now that we’ve looked into the size question, let’s look a bit more closely at how to get that perfect YouTube thumbnail.
 Remember, this is your first impression, this is that which gives the user a glimpse at what they can expect from your content.
 Also, you might want to keep in mind that thumbnail branding—or creating a consistent look and feel across all relevant thumbnails so that viewers instantly recognize it as your content—for many has meant the difference between lackluster performance and a huge boost in subscribers.